2degrees/frontend-interview/README.md

 _You can search the codebase for the numbered `TODO n` item to find the code referred to_

-1. [ ] Implement summary component + tests (all the data is in the store already) `TODO 1`
+1. [ ] Implement summary [component](https://github.com/2degrees/frontend-interview/blob/main/src/app/action-items/components/action-items-summary/action-items-summary.component.html#L3) + tests (all the data is in the store already) `TODO 1`
-1. [ ] Fix the code around the payback period formatting.
+1. [ ] [Fix the code](https://github.com/2degrees/frontend-interview/blob/main/src/app/action-items/components/action-item-card/action-item-card.component.ts) around the payback period formatting.
 The test is correct, but failing `TODO 2`
-1. [ ] Please could you provide feedback on how I implemented the cost saving tests.
+1. [ ] Please could you provide feedback on [how I implemented the cost saving tests](https://github.com/2degrees/frontend-interview/blob/main/src/app/action-items/components/action-item-card/action-item-card.component.spec.ts).
 I'm not that happy with them yet `TODO 3`
-1. [ ] Review the code in the action-items-stages component (both TypeScript and HTML) to see whether this could be simplified `TODO 4`
+1. [ ] Review the code in the [action-items-stages component](https://github.com/2degrees/frontend-interview/blob/main/src/app/action-items/components/action-items-stages/action-items-stages.component.ts) (both TypeScript and HTML) to see whether this could be simplified `TODO 4`
-1. [ ] Re-work the loading of the actions to use an API client (discuss an approach from a high-level - no actual implementation required) `TODO 5`

 ## How to work with the code